-If you want to be more assertive, you must learn the difference between being aggressive, passive and assertive.
+If you want to learn how to be assertive, you must learn the difference between being aggressive, passive, passive-aggressive and assertive.

 An example might help.
 Let's say you have a colleague who has a habit of cutting you off during meetings.
 Here are three ways you might respond:

 An aggressive response to your colleague's interruption would be to continue speaking loudly over them or shouting something like, "Quit talking!"
 This response is aggressive, not assertive, because it infringes on the other person's rights.
 Your colleague is allowed to speak at the meeting, too-just not while you're speaking.

 A passive response would be to go along with it and let your colleague cut you off while you go silent in the background.
 While this might seem like the most comfortable thing to do in the moment (especially if you disdain conflict), it's unhealthy because you won't get your needs met, and you'll resent your colleague for it.
 Further, your colleague and others will never see your boundaries, and therefore, can't uphold them.

 A passive-aggressive response would be, the next time your colleague cuts you off, to smile at them and when they're not looking, roll your eyes and sigh.
 It's passive because you don't actually do anything to assert your boundaries.
 It’s aggressive because you do express your anger, but in a subtle way.

 An assertive response would be to say something like, "Excuse me.
 I'm still speaking, and I'll yield the floor to you when I'm done.
 Thanks."
 In a few seconds, you've told your colleague what is and is not okay.
 By doing so, you’ll get to say what you need to say, and when the appropriate time comes, your colleague will too.